oKatanaaa/kolibrify/example/README.md

 5. You're all set!
 The model is now ready for use.

 > [!NOTE]
-> During the merging process in step 4, kolibrify integrates adapters into a 16fp model rather than a 4bit unquantized one, as this has shown to enhance performance downstream.
+> During the merging process in step 4, kolibrify integrates adapters into a 16fp model rather than a 4bit unquantized one, as I found it to enhance downstream performance.
 This is the default merging method for any model.

 ### Explanation of Parameters